Expert EMDR Therapy Services

 ACRS Offers You More Than EMDR Therapy

-EMDR is an excellent treatment modality for Trauma and PTSD.
-However, there are other proven effective techniques, including:
+Eye Movement Desensitization and Reprocessing (EMDR) is an excellent treatment modality for Trauma and PTSD.
+However, ACRS clinicians utilize several proven effective techniques, including:

 • Cognitive Behavioral Therapy (CBT): Focuses on changing your negative thought patterns and behaviors.

-• Narrative Therapy: Encourages you to tell your stories, helping you to make sense of your experiences.
+• Narrative Therapy: Encourages you to tell your stories, helping you understand your experiences.

 • Mindfulness and Relaxation Techniques: Includes meditation and deep breathing to help you manage Trauma-related stress and anxiety.